junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "It's a prayer," Cas doesn't have enough time to explain the whole thing, so he wishes they'd just understand.
 "Dean's praying to me."

-The level they stopped at has a long, dimly-lit corridor laying before them, with numerous rooms placed on either side, just like all the other levels they have a glimpse at on their way up.
+The level they stopped at has a long, dimly-lit corridor lying before them, with numerous rooms placed on either side, just like all the other levels they have glimpsed on their way up.

 Cas runs down the corridor first.